ENIGMA-infra/ENIGMA-Tremor/docs/projects/ongoing/Cortical_Subcortical_Cerebellum_Morphology_Project.md

 # Welcome to the ENIGMA-Tremor Cortical/Subcortical/Cerebellum Morphology Project guidelines!

-This page is created to guide collaborating ENIGMA-Tremor sites through the FreeSurfer processing steps.
-The outcomes include cortical thickness, cortical surface area, and volume of subcortical regions and their subfields.
+This page is created to guide collaborating ENIGMA-Tremor sites through this project's processing steps.
+The outcomes include cortical thickness, cortical surface area, volume of subcortical regions and their subfields, and volume of cerebellum subdivisions.
 All steps and code required are combined into the guidelines presented here.
+NOTE: the cerebellum volume extraction protocol is being finalized and will be added soon.
 If you have any questions, concerns, or issues, please contact the ENIGMA-Tremor core team at m.laansma@amsterdamumc.nl.

 ## Expression of interest to participate with your site data
 Please fill out the [EOI form](https://forms.gle/fDZg9uQQqfxPVURX6) to express your interest to participate in the project and we will reach out to you.